The BrowserGym Ecosystem for Web Agent Research: Experiments

 \subsection{Setup}

-We evaluate AgentLab's default agent, referred to as \code{GenericAgent}, on all available benchmarks in the BrowserGym ecosystem. \code{GenericAgent} employs a modular prompting mechanism.
-Depending on the configuration, it can use tools such as Chain-of-Thought (CoT) reasoning, screenshots with Set-of-Marks (SoM), a memory mechanism, self-criticism, and in-context examples to enhance its responses.
-The observation displayed in the prompt depends on its configuration, which includes options such as using HTML or AXTree, retaining a history of the observations, and past actions, as well as incorporating screenshots or set-of-marks images, or displaying more HTML information within the page.
+We evaluate AgentLab's default agent, \code{GenericAgent}, on all available benchmarks in the BrowserGym ecosystem. \code{GenericAgent} employs a modular prompting mechanism that allows it to utilize various tools, such as Chain-of-Thought (CoT) reasoning, screenshots with Set-of-Marks (SoM), a memory mechanism, self-criticism, and in-context examples to enhance its responses.
+The configuration determines both the agent's behavior and the observation format, including options like using HTML or AXTree representations, retaining a history of observations and past actions, incorporating screenshots or Set-of-Marks images, or displaying additional HTML information from the page.
 The \code{ExampleAgent} shown in \Cref{fig:example-agent} in the Appendix gives a simplified overview of our \code{GenericAgent}.

 Along with this dynamic prompting feature, \code{GenericAgent} implements a retry functionality to overcome LLM side issues or parsing errors.
 In the case of a parsing error, the LLM is re-prompted and gets 4 attempts to produce a parsable answer.
 After 4 consecutive parsing errors, the task is considered a failure.